kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_03_baby_maker.md

 *You can have the pleasure without the pressure.*

-## A Sneak Preview

-In your body, there is something amazing.

-A tiny part, about the size of a pea.

-It has only ONE job: **to give you pleasure.**

-It's not for making babies.
-It's not for urinating.
-It's not for anything except feeling good.

-This part is called the **clitoris**.

-And in Chapter 4, we're going to meet it properly.

 ## New Words You'll Know

 **Ovulation**: When your body releases an egg (fertile time).